Datasets

 Trailing Period of Time

-To get historical data for a trailing period of time, call the History
+To get historical data for a trailing period of time, call the history

 method with the Symbol

-object(s) and a TimeSpan
+object(s) and a timedelta

 .